manymodels/publicai.us/README.md

 ## 📚 The Library Pilot Program

-We are inviting **5-10** libraries across the United States to join the pilot program in 2025-2026.
+We are inviting **8-10** libraries across the United States to join the pilot program in 2025-2026. **The program will begin in Fall 2025**.

 Each pilot site will receive:
 - A **dedicated AI workstation** with open-source models and a community-specific knowledge interface